AliZainoul/SV/README.md

-# Finite Volume Schema in order to APPROXIMATE the exact solution
+# Finite Volume Saint-Venant Schema in order to APPROXIMATE the exact solution

 # How to Compile: